hdinkel/linuxcommandline/linux_beginner/introduction.rst

   whoami               (1)  - print effective userid
   $

-Use ``apropos`` to find candidates for specific tasks
+Use ``apropos`` to find candidates for specific tasks.

 /usr/share/doc/
 ---------------

-The ``/usr/share/doc/`` directory in some Linux distributions contains additional documentation of installed software packages
+The ``/usr/share/doc/`` directory in some Linux distributions contains additional documentation of installed software packages.

 Who am I, where am I
 ====================